sweetpea-org/sweetpea-py/docs/_source/api/derivations.rst

 ===========

-A `Derivation` is identifies combinations of factor levels that select another level that is constructed with :class:`DerivedLevel`.
+A `Derivation` is identifies combinations of factor levels that select another level that is constructed with :class:`.DerivedLevel`.

 .. class:: sweetpea.Derivation()